temurchichua/temurchichua/resume.md

 Jan 2022 - Sep 2022

 - Researched, designed, implemented, managed, tested, and evaluated software programs.
-- Worked on developing extensions for Mailchimp to integrate with Mixpanel and Twitch.
+- Worked on developing extensions for Mailchimp (Intuit) to integrate with Mixpanel and Twitch.

 > *Software Engineer*
 Jun 2022 - Present